-In May 2022, the Authority applied for a water right permit from the State Water Resources Control Board (State Water Board) for the operations of Sites Reservoir (Application Number A025517X01).
-Reservoir operations would be subject to the terms and conditions of the water right permit, as well as to all applicable laws, regulations, biological opinions and incidental take permits, and court orders in place at the time.
+The Authority intends to apply for and obtain a water right permit from the State Water Resources Control Board (State Water Board) for the operations of Sites Reservoir.
+Actual operations would be subject to the terms and conditions of the water right permit, as well as to all applicable laws, regulations, biological opinions and incidental take permits, and court orders in place at the time.
 Project operations would also require coordination with Reclamation and DWR.
 The Authority is working with Reclamation and DWR to develop mutually agreeable operating agreements that would describe the approach for coordinating operations with Sites and the CVP and SWP operations, respectively.

-The Project would not affect or result in changes in the operation of the CVP Trinity River Division facilities (including Clear Creek) as discussed in Volume 3, Chapter 3, Master Response 8, Trinity River.
+The Project would not affect or result in changes in the operation of the CVP Trinity River Division facilities (including Clear Creek).
 Reclamation would continue to operate the Trinity River Division consistent with all applicable statutory, legal and contractual obligations, including but not limited to the Trinity River ROD, the 2017 ROD for the Long-Term Plan for the Lower Klamath River, and the provisions of the Trinity River Division CVP Act of 1955.